Membrane Filtration Principles | Sterlitech Corporation

 |Absolute-rated Filter Media (Pore Size)||Challenge Organism|

-Extractables are substances that may leach or otherwise come off the filtration system and into the fluid being filtered.
-These contaminants may include wetting agents in the filter media, manufacturing debris, chemical residue from sterilizing the filter, adhesives, or components of the filter materials of construction.
-The type and amount of extractables will vary with the type of liquid being filtered.
+Extractables are substances that may leach, or otherwise migrate, from a filtration system into the filtrate.
+Potential contaminants can include wetting agents, manufacturing debris, sterilization residue, adhesives, or other components of the system.
+The type and concentration of extractables will vary with liquid sample properties.

 Flow Rate and Throughput

-Throughput is the amount of fluid able to pass through a filter prior to plugging.
+Throughput is the amount of a sample that passes through a filter.

-Differential pressure (ΔP) is the difference between the pressure in the system before the fluid reaches the filter (upstream pressure) and the pressure after the fluid flows through the filter (downstream pressure).
-In a constant flow application, the differential pressure increases as the filter beings to clog.
+Differential Pressure (ΔP) is the difference between the upstream and downstream pressure in the system.
+It is the difference of pressure measurements taken before the fluid reaches the filter and after the fluid flows through the filter.
+Differential pressure increases as the filter beings to clog in continuous flow applications.

-Filter Media and Device Configurations are available in a wide variety of sizes and configurations from disc membranes to small syringe filters to large capsule filters.
+Filter Media and Device Configurations include a vast array of sizes and configurations.
+Options range from disc membranes, to small syringe filters, to large capsule filters.

-Disc Filters are installed by the end-user into a reusable filter holder made of stainless steel, glass, or polymeric housing material.
-From strictly a material cost standpoint, the membrane disc is less expensive.
-However, this method requires the end-user to install the filter integrally (i.e. without bypass) into the filter holder and often to sterilize the filtration system prior to use.
+Disc Filters are economical, pre-cut filters that can be integrated by the end-user into a reusable filter holder (made of stainless steel, glass, or polymeric housing material).
+Note that some applications may require the end-user to sterilize the filtration system prior to use.

 Click here to go to Membrane Disc Filters